 Eluxe Exclusive: Interview with Mariel Hemingway

-Born into one of the most iconic–and tragic–American families, she had a starring role in what is arguably Woody Allen’s best movie, Manhattan; became a lesbian icon in the film Personal Best; was a supermodel in the 80s (think: the original Cara Delavigne); graced the covers of every magazine from Vogue to Playboy; was the Noxema girl we all looked up to; won praise for her acting on both TV and in film, wrote books on yoga and natural food, and raised two children.
+Born into one of the most iconic–and tragic–American families, she had a starring role in what is arguably Woody Allen’s best movie, Manhattan; became a lesbian icon in the film Personal Best; was a supermodel in the 80s (think: the original Cara Delevigne); graced the covers of every magazine from Vogue to Playboy; was the Noxema girl we all looked up to; won praise for her acting on both TV and in film, wrote books on yoga and natural food, and raised two children.
 What could Mariel Hemingway possibly do next?

-The inexhaustible Ms Hemingway has left the bright lights of the big cities once and for all to live a more holistic, natural life, and she’s loving it.
+The inexhaustible Ms Hemingway has left the bright lights of the big cities once and for all to live a more holistic, vegetarian and natural life, and she’s loving it.
 So much so, in fact, she aims to spread her joy, and what better way than through writing a book about it?

 Running with Nature: Stepping into the Life you were Meant to Live was co written by her new partner, Bobby Williams, and includes cohesive lifestyle tips and wisdom that can benefit anybody, from any age or background.